michramsa/michramsa.github.io/README.md

 My general research interests are in data science and interdisciplinary applications of machine learning and deep learning.
 I also have interests in science communication and the intersection of science into public policy and education.

-One of my best experiences since moving to Colorado was working with Senators Chris Hansen (D-Denver) and Cleave Simpson (R-Alamosa) in the [Colorado Science and Engineering Policy Fellowship](https://csepf.org/) in Summer 2023, where I worked on drafting a bill related to K-12 climate change education.
-Parts of my draft were adapted into Bill SB24-014 - Seal of Climate Literacy Diploma Endorsement from the 2024 Legislative Session.

 ### Socials
 - [LinkedIn](https://www.linkedin.com/in/michelleramsahoye/)
 - [Bluesky](https://bsky.app/profile/lusnu.bsky.social)